Course Code: GES420

 Shauna Paedae is a Math Academic Support Instructor.
 She is a National Board Certified Teacher with a Master’s degree in statistics, a Bachelor’s degree in mathematics, and 31 years of teaching experience.

-The career component of this program takes an estimate of 120 hours to complete; however, the hours for the High School Diploma general education can vary based on the number of high school credits you have prior to enrollment.
-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-Upon registering, you are given eighteen months to complete this program.
+The career component of this course takes an estimate of 120 hours to complete; however, the hours for the High School Diploma general education can vary based on the number of high school credits you have prior to enrollment.
+All of our courses are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
+Upon registering, you are given eighteen months to complete this course.

 Your Academic Coach will connect you with one of our certified instructors to provide you with additional academic support, when needed.

 To arm you with the tools you need to find a job, we will teach you to create essential documents, such as your resume and a cover letter.